cake-contrib/Cake.Recipe/docs/input/docs/usage/creating-packages.md

 ---
 Order: 15
+Title: Creating packages
-Title: How to create a NuGet or Chocolatey Package
+Description: How to create a NuGet or Chocolatey Package with Cake.Recipe
 ---

 This document describes how packaging works when using the `Cake.Recipe` script.